aberny13/berny13/README.md

 you first have to add the changes to the file that you would like to push.
 This can be done with one step with the "git commit -a -m 'message'."
 However, you are able to do it in two steps as well, such as first git add 'nameOfFileYouWantToEnter'.
 Then you write "git commit -m 'whatever'," and then you push it to the git repository.

+This change I am making right now; I am later going to add a file to github through another directory.